12q1/local_docs/words/affranchising.md

-# affranchising
+# Affranchising

 ---
-## Verb #verb
+#verb
 - **To free from obligation, servitude or service.**
  - _Example: Eventually, the intention was that they should affranchise all the slaves._
 ---

 ---